 If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

-To begin using GSSMO, see the GSSMO User Help Center.
+This article is for G Suite administrators.
+To begin using GSSMO, see GSSMO User Help.

 System requirementsG Suite requirements